wangenze/redirect-tab-closer/README.md

 # Redirect Tab Closer

-A [Chrome extension](https://chrome.google.com/webstore/detail/bluejeanszoom-closer/jnpjcapbahjpooibdheccijcjalacdno) that automatically closes the launched window for various redirect browser tabs opened by apps like Zoom, Bluejeans and Slack.
+A Chrome extension that automatically closes the launched window for various redirect browser tabs opened by apps like Zoom, Bluejeans and Slack.

-## Install  the upstream version from Chrome Web Store
+## Install the upstream version (bluejeanszoom-closer) from Chrome Web Store

 Got to the [Chrome Web Store](https://chrome.google.com/webstore/detail/bluejeanszoom-closer/jnpjcapbahjpooibdheccijcjalacdno) and click `Add to Chrome`